Advice For Bereaved Families Following 'Murder Or Manslaughter'

 Seeing your ‘Loved-One’ and Identifying them - Deciding whether to see the person is difficult in ordinary circumstances.
 If that person has been killed in a violent way this may make the decision more difficult.
 After someone dies, they are taken to a Hospital Mortuary or a Coroner’s Mortuary.
 Someone will be asked by the Police to identify the person or in some cases their belongings, then sign a Statement confirming the Identity.
 If you are not asked to carry out this identity, you may still choose to see your ‘loved-one’…sometimes the identification will be done at the scene of the death - it will depend on the circumstances.

-Seeing the person may, for some people, be the first step towards handling grief and helping you to face the reality of death.
+Seeing Your Loved One: Seeing the person may, for some people, be the first step towards handling grief and helping you to face the reality of death.
 Some people who do not see their ‘loved-one’ who has died, find it harder to accept that he or she has ‘passed away’.
-Being worried or frightened about see the person is perfectly normal…you may not want your last memory of them to be in a coffin or at the mortuary.
+Being worried or frightened about seeing the person is perfectly normal…you may not want your last memory of them to be in a coffin or at the mortuary.

 There are times when, because of the injuries sustained by the person who has died, identification may have to be made by other means.
 Identification may have to be done through Dental Records, fingerprints taken from places where the person is known to have been and/or DNA - compared with DNA from living relatives…(in these cases it may not be possible to see the person - you may also be advised that the coffin should be a ‘closed coffin’ - sealed, when finally he or she is released for a Funeral to take place).
-Your FLO, Funeral Director or even the Coroner will be able to advise you.
-Next Page
+Your FLO, Funeral Director or even the Coroner will be able to advise you, however, it is important to say that no one can dictate that the coffin remain closed.
+A Coroner may advise that the coffin should be kept closed, but it is at the discretion of a relative whether he/she wants to see and touch the body.

 Family Liason Officer | Informing of a Death | Coroner